OneOffTech/parxy/README.md

 ## Contributing

-Thank you for considering contributing to the PDF text extract service!
+Thank you for considering contributing to Parxy!
 The contribution guide can be found in the [CONTRIBUTING.md](./.github/CONTRIBUTING.md) file.

 ## Supporters